Towerborne

 Towerborne is a side-scrolling action role-playing video game developed by Stoic and published by Xbox Game Studios.
 It released on Windows (via Steam) as an early access game on September 10, 2024 and was released for Xbox Series X/S on April 29, 2025 through Xbox Game Preview.
+The full game was released for PlayStation 5, Windows and Xbox Series X/S in February 26, 2026.

 Gameplay

 The player is engaging in combat with a boss.

 Towerborne is a side-scrolling action role-playing video game inspired by beat 'em ups.
 The game takes place in the City of Numbers, a post-apocalyptical fantasy world overwhelmed by monsters.
 The heroes of Towerborne are known as Aces, who must set out to reclaim lost territories and make the land safe while refugees make their way to the Belfry.
 Aces can be customized at the Belfry, the game's hub world.
 Players can choose from several weapon classes, including Pyroclast, Rockbreaker, Sentinel, and Shadowstriker.
 Players are not locked to any playstyle.
 The game features a hex-based overworld map.
 As players explore the game's world, they will open up more hexes and therefore, unlock new mission opportunities and encounter new enemy types.
 The game supports both local and online four-player cooperative multiplayer.